-Purdue’s Plan of Reorganization (“Plan”) received bankruptcy court approval.
-The Plan will deliver billions in in value to communities across the country to fund programs specifically for abatement of the opioid crisis.
-Substantially all of Purdue’s assets will be transferred to a new company with a public-minded mission.
+Purdue’s confirmed Plan of Reorganization (“Plan”) was vacated on appeal by the United States District Court for the Southern District of New York.
+Purdue is appealing the ruling while simultaneously continuing its efforts to forge yet further consensus around a Plan that will deliver billions of dollars to the American people for opioid abatement.
+The District Court decision does not affect Purdue’s operational stability or its ability to produce its many medications safely and effectively.
 We continue to operate fully, honoring our existing relationships and meeting our obligations to our partners, customers, and consumers.
-The company will continue serving patients and consumers who rely on its medicines and products, pursuing its pipeline, and introducing medicines that will help save and improve lives.
+The company continues serving patients and consumers who rely on its medicines and products, pursuing its pipeline, and introducing medicines that will help save and improve lives.

 Our Commitment to Safety as we Navigate Coronavirus